 In practical terms, companies that purchase consumer data sets are obliged to buy in bulk.
 If we assume, for illustrative purposes, an average price of $0.25 for a single profile then an extract of 10m consumers would cost $2,500,000, an amount that categorizes this as a large-enterprise undertaking.
 This data would then need to be analysed to identify promising targets to sell one or more offers (for now, let’s put aside the possibility that the data is used for other purposes, such as being part of a customer relationship management activity and hence an operational cost).

 Of these targets, only a sub-set would make an actual purchase.
-A one-in-ten success rate would equate to an expenditure of $2.50 per customer, without accounting for the costs of data analysis, marketing and sales; a one-in-thousand success rate yields a figure of $2,5000.
+A one-in-ten success rate would equate to an expenditure of $2.50 per customer, without accounting for the costs of data analysis, marketing and sales; a one-in-thousand success rate yields a figure of $250 per customer.
 Now, a one-in-ten success rate is quite optimistic because of the snap-shot nature of the data.

 Time-series data would be much more powerful because it would improve the ‘richness’ of an individual consumer’s profile; it would also provide the seeds for contextual marketing.
 Location information is another dimension that would add to the ‘richness’ quotient of an individual's profile.